Fun Activities at Home

-Don’t Break the Ice A cute little penguin game that entertains for hours.
-My two year old enjoys just hitting the ice blocks.
+Don’t Break the Ice is A cute little penguin game that entertains for hours.
+My two-year-old enjoys just hitting the ice blocks.
 Ages 3+.

 Stratego For older kids, this game is a lot of fun.
 For adults as well.
 Ages 8+.

 Monopoly Jr., You can’t go wrong with a classic like Monopoly Jr. (or Monopoly).
 They have so many popular themes to choose from.
 Ages 5+.

 Being Stuck at Home can be FUN